EnVision-Research/LucidFusion/README.md

 ### Pretrained Weights

-Our current model loads pre-trained diffusion model for config.
-We use stable-diffusion-2-1-base, to download it, simply run
+To download the pre-trained weights, simply run
 ```
-python pretrained/download.py
+python download.py
 ```
-You can omit this step if you already have stable-diffusion-2-1-base, and simply update "model_key" with your local SD-2-1 path for scripts in scripts/ folder.

-Our pre-trained weight is released!
+Our pre-trained weight is now released!
 Please check [weights](https://huggingface.co/heye0507/LucidFusion)

 ## 🔥 Inference
 A shell script is provided with example files.
-To run, you first need to set up the pre-trained weights as follows:
+Please make sure pre-trained weights is downloaded in the "pretrained" folder
 ```
 cd LucidFusion
 mkdir output/demo

-# Download the pretrained weights and name it as best.ckpt

-# Place the pretrained weights in LucidFusion/output/demo/best.ckpt
 ```
 We have also provided some preprocessed examples.